privacyshore/privacygate-magento/README.md

     - DAI

 ## Create an Account
-If you don't have a Coinbase Commerce account, <a href="https://dash.privacygate.io/register">Sign Up</a>.
+If you don't have a PrivacyGate account, <a href="https://dash.privacygate.io/register">Sign Up</a>.

 ## Manual installation